bbz8/chat-space/README.md

 ### Association
 - has_many :members
 - has_many :messages
-- has_meny :users, :through: :members
+- has_meny :users, through: :members